-The carrying amounts of loan to the holding company and loans and borrowings approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.
+The carrying amounts of loans and borrowings approximate its fair values as is subject to interest rates close to market rate of interests for similar arrangements with financial institutions.

 19. Financial risk management

 The Company's activities expose it to a variety of financial risks from its operations.
 The key financial risks include credit risk, liquidity risk and market risk (including interest rate risk and foreign currency risk).